badgnockgnockjoke/ps.dev/README.md

 # ps.dev
-Misc PowerShell scripts thrown together and want to share the knowledge, as there were ones (still loading them) that took me at least 3 days for the main logic.
-If I can share something that helps out, please drop a line.
+Misc PowerShell scripts thrown together and want to share the knowledge.
+Some of the logic took days of debugging just to figure it out because I'm not a full-time dev and I learn what I need at the time and run with it.